This post may contain affiliate links. Please read my disclosure for more info.

 What Is a Cortado?

-A cortado is a Spanish-descent coffee beverage made with equal parts espresso and warm milk.
-It was named after the Spanish word “cotar” because it meant “to cut” or lessen the espresso’s acidity and strength with the help of steamed milk.
+A cortado is a cozy coffee drink from Spain, blending equal parts of espresso and warm milk.
+Its name comes from the Spanish “cotar,” meaning “to cut.”
+This mix beautifully softens the espresso’s sharp taste and strength with smooth steamed milk.

 What Is a Flat White?